adlnet/xAPI-Spec/xAPI-Data.md

 * <a name="3.1.s1.b1"></a>[Metadata Providers](./xAPI-About.md#def-metadata-provider) defining new IRIs SHOULD* only use IRIs they control or have permission from the controller to use.
-* <a name="3.1.s1.b2">Metadata Providers defining new Verb IRIs MUST only use IRIs they control or have permission from the controller to use.
+* <a name="3.1.s1.b2"></a>Metadata Providers defining new Verb IRIs MUST only use IRIs they control or have permission from the controller to use.
 * <a name="3.1.s1.b3"></a>Where a suitable identifier already exists, the Metadata Provider SHOULD use the corresponding existing identifier and SHOULD NOT create a new identifier.
-* <a name="3.1.s1.b4"></a>When re-using an existing identifier, Metadata Providers SHOULD* ensure that the exact character equivelent IRI is used.
+* <a name="3.1.s1.b4"></a>When re-using an existing identifier, Metadata Providers SHOULD* ensure that the exact character equivalent IRI is used.
 * <a name="3.1.s1.b5"></a>The Metadata Provider MAY create their own identifiers where a suitable identifier does not already exist.
 * <a name="3.1.s1.b6"></a>When defining identifiers, the Metadata Provider MAY use IRIs containing anchors so that a single page can contain definitions for multiple identifiers.
 E.g. `http://example.com/xapi/verbs#defenestrated`